tade0726/lyrebird-mini-tech/README.md

 The mock data will be also injected when you start the services with docker-compose.

-After configuration on .env with necessary environment variables, you can start the services with docker-compose.
+After configuration on .env.docker with necessary environment variables, you can start the services with docker-compose.

 ```bash